How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 Prop 19 Also Changed the Rules for People Over 55

-Prop 19 California also changed the law to let eligible homeowners transfer their tax assessments anywhere within California, and lets tax assessments be transferred even to a more expensive home, with an upward adjustment.
-People over 55 can now do this three times during their life instead of just once.
+As noted above, Prop 19 in California also changed the law to let eligible homeowners transfer their tax assessments anywhere within California, and lets tax assessments be transferred even to a more expensive home, with an upward adjustment.
+People over 55 can now do this three times during their lives instead of just once.
 Other eligible people include those with severe disabilities.

 Before the election, most of the Prop 19 attention focused on this change to the rules, although the inheritance exclusions will likely have a much greater impact.
 See our webinar on the good stuff in Prop 19!

-Regardless of your situation, we again suggest you work with an attorney during such transfers.
+Regardless of your situation, we again suggest you work with a highly qualified tax attorney during such transfers.
 Click here to book a free call with a client specialist.

 High Chance of Common Prop 13 Errors Demands Expert Legal Advice